My Brother Michael: Plot summary

-Michael’s last letter home, found by Simon when going through his deceased father’s papers, hinted at a significant discovery on Parnassus.
-Following cryptic clues in Michael’s last letter, Simon is determined to find out what discovery Michael made that had him so excited.
+Antagonists involved in theft, smuggling, and murder during the German occupation resurface.
+Camilla becomes involved in uncovering the circumstances of Michael Lester's death, which comes to threaten both her and Simon.

 A member of the Special Air Service (SAS) in German-occupied Greece, Michael was doing undercover work with the resistance for 18 months before he was killed.
 The British were flying in arms and gold for use by the andartes.
 In 1944, after the Germans left, resistance guerrilla groups turned on each other.
 A band led by Angelos Dragoumis plundered arms, cash, and gold, stashing the loot for retrieval after the war.
 Dragoumis fled to Yugoslavia to avoid reprisals for his traitorous actions.
 Simon learns from Michael’s wartime ally, Stephanos, that Dragoumis ambushed and killed Michael.
 As reported by Stephanos, Michael’s last words, attempting to convey a message, was “The Charioteer”.

-Ruthless antagonists involved in theft, smuggling, and murder during the German occupation have now menacingly re-emerged on the scene.
-Camilla becomes involved in the increasingly complex and dangerous unraveling of the circumstances of Michael Lester’s death, which now threaten Camilla and Simon.

 After serving time in a Yugoslav prison for a political murder, Dragoumis returns to retrieve his loot, but a series of earthquake shocks after the war extensively changed the shapes and landmarks on Parnassus, honeycombed with caves.
 Only Stephanos, a local, can identify the spot where Michael was ambushed, near the cache of loot, and Stephanos will only take Michael’s brother, on pilgrimage, to the spot.

 The woman who hired the car turns out to be Danielle Lascaux, former mistress of a French archeologist, who used Simon’s name to hire the car in Athens without his knowledge.
 Danielle is involved with Dragoumis, keeping an eye on Simon, the key to finding the cave that holds the loot.
 Danielle becomes a collateral victim of Dragoumis’s sadistic tendencies, along with Nigel Barrow, a promising young artist who unwittingly beats Dragoumis and Simon to the archaeological find.

-As Simon and Camilla deal with Dragoumis and his cohorts, they discover the archeological treasure that Michael did not live to disclose: an Apollo statue.
-Possibly the god driven by the famous Charioteer of Delphi, the Apollo statue had remained hidden for two thousand years, hidden in a cave shrine by priests from ancient plunderers of Delphi to be retrieved in less troubled times.
+As Simon and Camilla deal with Dragoumis and his cohorts, they discover the archeological treasure that Michael did not live to disclose: an Apollo statue, possibly the god driven by the famous Charioteer of Delphi.
+The Apollo statue had remained hidden for two thousand years, hidden in a cave shrine by priests from ancient plunderers of Delphi to be retrieved in less troubled times.